prestonharberts/bib/Bible/lam4.md

 > To touch their garments.
 ###### 15
 > People cry to them, “Turn away!
 You are unclean!
->  “ Turn away!
+> “Turn away!
 Turn away!
 Don’t touch us!”
 > So they have fled and wander about;
 > But the nations say, “They may not stay here any longer.”
 ###### 16